antarctica/ansible-mysql-server/README.md

 * Refactoring allowed hosts variables into default and user variables (per MySQL user) for consistency with other roles
 * Adding controller user with root permissions
+* Adding option to create an app database

 ### 0.1.4 - October 2014